AdrielC/free-arrow/README.md

 Based on https://www.youtube.com/watch?v=A-lmrvsUi2Y

-The ZIO arrow module has been adapted from the work in https://github.com/zio-crew/zio-arrow and based on the talk [Blazing Fast, Pure Effects without Monads](https://www.youtube.com/watch?v=L8AEj6IRNEE) by John A De Goes
+The ZIO arrow module has been adapted from the work in https://github.com/zio-crew/zio-arrow.
+Only main difference that the code in this repo has is that
+Impure function compisition is made stack safe. and based on the talk [Blazing Fast, Pure Effects without Monads](https://www.youtube.com/watch?v=L8AEj6IRNEE) by John A De Goes

 ### Usage